Church in Wales: Same-sex unions and LGBT clergy

 "The Anglican Church in Wales took the first steps towards allowing clergy to celebrate same sex marriage in its churches when more than half its Governing Body voted in favour of the move."
 In the 2016 results, 52% of the Governing Body voted in favour of allowing same-sex marriages in church.
 "Members of the Church in Wales Governing Body voted 61 in favour of gay marriages in church, nine in favour of blessing gay partnerships and 50 for making no change."
 As a result of the majority support for same-sex couples, but not a two-thirds majority needed to create a same-sex marriage ceremony, the church's Bench of Bishops affirmed members in same-sex relationships and "published a series of prayers which may be said with a couple following the celebration of a civil partnership or civil marriage."
 The service, in Form One, gives God thanks "for [the two people] who have found such love and companionship in each other, that it has led them to dedicate their lives in support of one another."
 In September 2021, the Church in Wales voted to "formally bless same-sex couples" instead (by way of debate and compromise) – but still not legally recognising same-sex marriage within titles of the Church officially.
 In 2025, the Church in Wales elected Cherry Vann as the Archbishop of Wales, making her the first woman to serve as Archbishop in the United Kingdom and the first openly LGBTQ and partnered bishop to be a Primate within the Anglican Communion.
+In 2026, the blessings of same-sex couples were made permanent through a vote.

+Safeguarding

+The Church in Wales describes safeguarding — the prevention of harm to children and adults at risk — as integral to its mission, with the welfare of children and adults at risk taking precedence over other considerations.
+Strategic oversight rests with the Safeguarding Committee, which reports to the Standing Committee of the Governing Body of the Church in Wales, while operational support is provided by the Provincial Safeguarding Team.

+Policy and training

+A revised provincial Safeguarding Policy was launched in November 2020, replacing the 2016 version.
+It separates the principles of safeguarding from procedural guidelines and applies to all clergy, staff and volunteers, lay or ordained.
+Training is delivered through St Padarn's Institute in three modules: Module A (Safeguarding Awareness), an online course mandatory for all clergy and church officers; Module B (Understanding Safeguarding in the Church), mandatory for clergy, Ministry Area Council members and churchwardens; and Module C (Safeguarding and Leadership), mandatory for clergy and Ministry Area Council members.
+Disclosure and Barring Service checks and training compliance are administered through an online dashboard, MyChurchPeople, introduced in response to recommendations from the Independent Inquiry into Child Sexual Abuse (IICSA).